How to Improve Call Centre Performance

 Martin Hill-Wilson, Founder of Brainfood Consulting, explains this approach and how it can improve call centre performance further in the video below.

-Find more advice on motivating your call centre team in our article: How to Motivate Staff in 25 Ways
+If you want advice on motivating your call centre team, read our article: How to Motivate Staff in 25 Ways

-When a good call is identified, hold a group session to allow everyone to listen to it.
+When a great call is recognized, organise a group session to listen to it together.

 A thumbnail photo of Anne-Marie Stagg